About this course

 • Test your learning 4

-Ch 6: One week follow up
+Chapter 6: One week follow up - 15 Lessons

 By one week of wear the full OK effect is expected, requiring you to understand the topography map patterns that represent different lens fit outcomes.
 Each map type is analysed in detail in this chapter, including description of the map characteristics that define each pattern type and advice on how to modify lens fit to improve fit and refraction outcomes.